Mariachi Master Apprentice Program (MMAP)

 The City of San Fernando, in partnership with several local institutions, brings an unprecedented project of professional mentorship, musical enrichment, and cultural expression to its community.
-In 2001, with the collaborated efforts of the Los Angeles Unified School District, Ballet Folklorico Ollin, the California State University, Northridge Department of Chicano Studies, and La Voz del Mariachi, San Fernando welcomed the inspiration of world-renowned mariachi pioneer, Nati Cano, and his Mariachi Los Camperos to develop the Mariachi Master Apprentice Program (MMAP).
+In 2001, with the collaborated efforts of the Los Angeles Unified School District, Ballet Folklorico Ollin, the California State University, Northridge Department of Chicano Studies, and La Voz del Mariachi, San Fernando welcomed the inspiration of world-renowned mariachi pioneer, the late Nati Cano, and his Mariachi Los Camperos to develop the Mariachi Master Apprentice Program (MMAP).

 This program continues to unite world-class mariachi masters with community youth who are ready to advance their skills as mariachi musicians.
 Weekly sessions provide professional instrumental technique development, vocal coaching, music theory education, and performance etiquette, while enhancing repertoire that emphasizes the traditional and popular mariachi music forms, including sones, rancheras, huapangos, boleros, and polkas.
 Training focuses on the core of musical instruments traditional to the mariachi folk ensemble: guitarrón, vihuela, guitar, harp, violin, and trumpet.